b-saideepak/Cross-core-covert-channel/README.md

 # Cross-core-covert-channel
 ```
 Implementation of a Cross-Core Covert Channel using Last Level Cache.
+The implementation works if your processor allows writing to msrs.
 ```

 ## References